dataography/Hadoop-Platform/Spark_Tutorial_pySpark_Shell/Creating_Data_Frame.md

-#In this File, we will learn how to create data frame step by step, and perform some basic transformation
+#In this File, we will learn how to create a data frame step by step, and perform some basic transformations

-Lets a create a data frame of Directors
+Lets a create a table of Movies.

-    > Movies = sc.parallelize([
+    in[]: Movies = sc.parallelize([
       ["Naked", 1994, "Mike Leigh", "Comedy, Drama",7.9, 0],
       ["12 Angry Man", 1957,"Sidney Lumet", "Crime, Drama", 8.9, 3],
       ["Stalker", 1972,"Andrei Tarkovsky", "Sci-Fi, Drama", 8.2, 0],